-The degree follows the same syllabus as the BSc Physics (F300) programme with an introduction to medical physics and other cutting-edge research provided by the Frontiers in Physics module.
+The degree follows the same syllabus as the BSc Physics course with an introduction to medical physics and other cutting-edge research provided by the Frontiers in Physics module.

-You pursue the same core as for the F300 programme, but with medical physics modules on biomedical physics and molecular biophysics replacing two of the BSc Physics options.
+You pursue the same core as for the BSc Physics course, but will exchange two of the optional modules for medical physics modules on biomedical physics and molecular biophysics.

 A levels: A*AA-AAA, including physics and maths at A level

 IELTS 6.5 (no less than 6.0 in any element)

 For details of other English language tests and qualifications we accept, please see our entry requirements page.